ori-wagmi/olympiawhitelist/README.md

 ## Specs
 OlympiaWhitelist allows minting of HallsOfOlympiaNFT using either native ETH or OHM by whitelisted members.

+A maximum of 2592 tokens can be minted with OHM.

 ### Whitelisting
 MerkleTree should be a list of addresses hashed with keccak256.